-Under 45 CFR 155.420(b)(2)(iii), an Exchange may provide for a coverage effective date that is appropriate date based on the circumstances, which will generally be either: 1) based on the date of the SEP-triggering event, which provides the enrollee their initially intended coverage effective date; or 2) based on the date of the plan selection during the SEP window, which provides the enrollee accelerated effective dates under 45 CFR 155.420(b)(3)(i).
+Under 45 CFR 155.420(b)(2)(iii), an Exchange may provide for a coverage effective date that is appropriate date based on the circumstances, which will generally be either 1) retroactive coverage based on the date of the SEP-triggering event, which provides the enrollee their initially intended coverage effective date; or 2) prospective coverage based on the date of the plan selection during the SEP window, which provides the enrollee accelerated effective dates under 45 CFR 155.420(b)(3)(i).

 In the case of a retroactive coverage date or retroactive termination date, the former issuer repays premiums and reverses claims payments.
 The gaining issuer collects premiums for all months of coverage and adjudicates the claims from previous months.
-With prospective coverage with different issuers, QIs' deductibles and accumulations towards the maximum out-of-pocket limit are reset starting with the new date of coverage.
+If a QI chooses a new plan with a new issuer regardless of coverage effective date, the QI's deductibles and accumulations toward the maximum out-of-pocket limit reset starting with the new date of coverage.